To ensure our community and region can adapt and thrive in a changing climate, the Shire is developing its first Climate Adaptation Plan.

 Survey

-Survey closes at 5pm, Thursday 4 April.
+Survey closed at 5pm, Thursday 4 April.

 Have a question?
 Contact our Sustainability Team on 9780 5268 or email sustainability@amrshire.wa.gov.au